udsamani/uditsamani.com/content/posts/2019-03-19-hypothesis-testing-1.md

 ---
-data: 2019-03-19
+date: 2019-03-19
-title: 'Understanding Hypothesis Testing - I'
+title: "Understanding Hypothesis Testing - I"
 template: post
-thumbnail: '../thumbnails/hypothesis.png'
+thumbnail: "../thumbnails/hypothesis.png"
-slug: 'hypothesis-testing-1'
+slug: "hypothesis-testing-1"
 categories:
   - Probability
   - Theory
 tags:
   - probability
   - data analytics
 ---

 I don't know about you but for me understanding **hypothesis testing** had always been difficult.
 The certain concepts of hypothesis testing like p-value, alternative hypothesis always confused me.
 This is my try to make you all understand hypothesis testing in the most simplest manner.

 ### Prerequises

 - Basic knowledge of Probability and concpts conditional probability.
 - Knowledge of probability distributions like [Bernoulli](https://en.wikipedia.org/wiki/Bernoulli_distribution).

 ### Goals of this Series

 - To get a better understanding of hypothesis testing.
 - Understand the concept of **p-value**.
 - Learn what does it mean to reject null Hypothesis